ifm/ifm3d/doc/cmdline.md

     cp            Create a new application on the sensor, bootstrapped from a copy of an existing one.

-    discover      Discover ifm devices on the network.
+    discover      Discover ifm devices on the network and can set temporary ip-address to device.

     dump          Serialize the sensor state to JSON.